 Nintendo Switch Game Tracker, an app that tracks sales on Nintendo games, gives users the ability to get notified when a game on their favorites list goes on sale at certain retail locations.
 The app also provides users with price history insights, ratings, and live streaming.

 “Congratulations to the Nintendo Switch Price Tracker.
 We in the room also really loved products that had a really good focus.
 I have a Nintendo Switch.
 I love that they bring in older games but right, you kind of want to be practical about it.
-Thanks for building something that even from evidence in the zoom chat lots of people would just immediately download and use.
-Filling a user’s is what you want to do when you build products.
-Great Job.
+Thanks for building something that even from evidence in the Zoom chat lots of people would just immediately download and use.
+Filling a user’s need is what you want to do when you build products.
+Great Job.”

 Connie Yang – Design Leader at Stripe